sebastianpacurar/javasript-vanilla-projects/word-color-game/README.md

 # Word Color Game

-#### This project is about a very basic fetch of data using AJAX
+#### This project is about a simple game in which you have to write the name of the color word correctly while the color text and background are different

-* The API used for fetching data is https://deckofcardsapi.com
 * The project is in a basic form since I built it while I was learning the basics of js.
 Looking forward to update it